Can you split payment on DoorDash? The short answer: not directly

 The host ordered $15 of food.
 The host paid $41.30.
 The other three people each paid roughly $15 plus tax — around $16.31 each.
 The host subsidized $24.99 in shared costs that should have been distributed across all four people.

-Research from Gordon Haskett Research Advisors found that delivery app fees now add 35-50% to the cost of food in most markets — up from 15-20% in 2020.
+Research from Gordon Haskett Research Advisors found that the total markup on a delivery order — inflated menu prices plus all the stacked fees combined — commonly runs 35-50% above in-store prices, up from a 15-20% “convenience tax” in 2020.
 When those fees land entirely on one person, the math gets ugly fast.
-As we explain in our delivery fees guide, what looks like a $15 burrito actually costs $29.84 after all fees are stacked.
+As we explain in our delivery fees guide, a $15 burrito can run 35-50% higher once all the fees are stacked on top.

 Source: Second Measure (Bloomberg), Market Share Report, 2024; Gordon Haskett Research Advisors, Consumer Spending Report, 2023